 This is one reason we’ve chosen to keep our collective alive all these years even as our collective output has waned.
 But there’s another, arguably more compelling reason: maintaining our nonprofit status gives us a way to support extraordinary work conceived and led by others.
 Over the years, we have extended our 501(c)(3) umbrella to books, films, podcasts, and other projects.
 Lately, this has become an even bigger part of what we do.

 Projects we sponsor may receive grants and tax-deductible donations without having to establish and maintain a legal tax-exempt organization.
 They may also take advantage of Homelands’ reputation, mentorship, and advice.
 Fiscal sponsorship is especially useful for exploratory or start-up projects, where the final product or outlet may be uncertain.
-At this writing, we are pleased to be serving as fiscal sponsor for five projects:
+At this writing, we are pleased to be serving as fiscal sponsor for these projects:

 • The impact campaign of the Peabody and Emmy Award-winning documentary “The Territory,” which has raised funds for the establishment of a media and cultural center in the homeland of the Indigenous group featured in the film;